DevOpsDolapo/DevOps_Projects/PROJECT 5/Project5.md

 ![Alt text](Images/assign_variable.png)

-To retrieve value from the variable run the command `echo $name`:
+To retrieve the value from the variable run the command `echo $name`:

 ![Alt text](Images/retrieve_variable_value.png)